 Elementary school children ages 8 to 11 can learn how to better manage their own asthma when they participate in the American Lung Association's Open Airways for Schools program.
 The program teaches children with asthma how to detect the warning signs of asthma, avoid their triggers and make decisions about their health.

 For Health Professionals

-Asthma affects 1 out of every school-age children in the U.S. every year.
+Asthma affects one out of every ten school-age children in the U.S. every year.
 With the right care, these children can lead full and active lives.